 Topdeck or Top Deck

 Topdeck also called a rip; a topdeck is the card a player just drew.
 This term refers to when a player draws the perfect card for the situation.
-Example: “I would have won if my opponent didn’t rip his last sweeper.
-It was such a lucky topdeck.”
+Additionally, topdeck mode is when a player has to rely solely on the card they draw each turn.

 A token is a game piece generated then put into play by another card.
 While a deck may be centered around using tokens, tokens are never found in a decklist, as they are not cards.
 Example: “my opponent played this card that made two 1/1 flying tokens.”